• Skip to primary navigation

 7. Slice and serve.
 Once you are satisfied with your sear, transfer the tuna steaks to a cutting board.
 Cut the steaks into thin slices and serve right away.

-• Storing: Leftover ahi tuna can be kept in a shallow airtight container in the fridge for 3-4 days.
+• Storing Leftovers: Store any leftover ahi tuna in a shallow, airtight container in the refrigerator.
+It will remain fresh and tasty for 3-4 days.

 Tall overhead of the sliced seared ahi tuna steaks on black plate.